-They are usually comprised of calcium oxalate but may be composed of several other compounds deposits.
+They usually consist of calcium oxalate but may be composed of several other compounds.

 Kidney stones can grow to the size of a golf ball while maintaining a sharp, crystalline structure.

-The stones may be small and pass unnoticed through the urinary tract, but they may also cause extreme pain as they leave the body.
+The stones may be small and pass unnoticed through the urinary tract, but they can also cause extreme pain as they leave the body.

 Kidney stones can vary in size.
 Some have been known to grow as large as golf balls.

 A kidney stone usually remains symptomless until it moves into the ureter.
 When symptoms of kidney stones become apparent, they commonly include: